MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 If you're unable to run the tests using command line locally, tests will also not work in App Center Test.

 ## 1a.
 Changes to the build system for Maven users
-_See the section below for instructions if you use Gradle for your project, such as Android Studio builds._
+<em>See the section below for instructions if you use Gradle for your project,
+such as Android Studio builds.</em>
 ### Step 1 - Add repository and dependency
 You will need to add the JCenter repository to your `pom.xml`: